jeromejeong/practice/readme.md

+## 1. Overview
+- **Project Name : Let's make lego image**
-# make to lego image
+- **You can make lego image with this code.**

-## why don't you make your own lego image!
+## 2. How to use

-just upload your photo,
+- just upload your photo,
-and this code will convert it to lego image. and we will you excel file! enjoy it!
+- this code will convert it to lego image.

-How to use it!
-type in command line like this ex) :python lego.py -r sh.jpg -n 10 -d 100
+- type in command line like this
+- **ex) python lego.py -r sh.jpg -n 10 -dd 100**

--r is image rout or image name
+-r is image rout(image name)
--n is how many divide that image
+-n is determine how much to divide the image
 -c is value of contrast

+enjoy it!